 July 4, 1947: Campers at Twin Falls, Smoke River Canyon in Idaho see more than 30 disks traveling at a high rate of speed.

 United Airlines crew, pilot E. J. Smith, copilot Ralph Stevens and stewardess Martie Morrow see 9 disks while flying over Idaho.
 The disks put on a fantastic display.
 They perform acrobatics, merge together, then split apart again.
 They also disappear and reappear.

 On July 4, 1947, that day alone, there were 88 major disk sightings reported by over 400 people across 24 states.
 It is estimated at least ten million people saw flying saucers on this day.

 July 4, 1947: The crash at Roswell happens.
-Shortly before midnight in an explosive thunderstorm, the now famous flying saucer crash at Roswell, New Mexico occurred.
-It is also known as The Crash at Corona because Corona, New Mexico is about 40 miles closer to the crash site than Roswell.
+Shortly before midnight in an explosive thunderstorm, the now famous flying saucer crash at Roswell, NM occurred.
+It is also known as The Crash at Corona because Corona, NM is about 40 miles closer to the crash site than Roswell.
 However, the crash debris was taken to Roswell Air Base, hence the name Roswell.